Ladder of Engagement

 This section outlines the kinds of roles activists can fill, and the development opportunities available as activists become more engaged in our campaigns.

 Recruits are new members of the community who have completed their first shift.
 In this delicate stage, it is key that a new activist gets a lot of attention from organizers to keep them engaged.
-Organizers will reach out to recruits to see how their first shift went and encourage their continued participation by inviting them to another upcoming shift or social event.
+Organizers will to recruits to see how their first shift went and encourage their continued participation by inviting them to another upcoming shift or social event.

 A member is someone who regularly attends different kinds of events hosted by PAF without necessarily needing as many reminders.
 Members perform the main work of the campaign, like canvassing, phone banking, and door-knocking.
 All members will receive a PAF shirt and will be assigned to an organizer who will check in on them, invite them to events, and provide mentorship.
 Any member can lead a discrete project, such as hosting a social or phone banking party.